-Through the Draft Strategic Plan public consultation period, RiverConnect partners will outreach to any potential stakeholders identified within actions of the plan, including communities, groups, committees, agencies and organisations, to seek their feedback and input through a survey.
-This process will also involve seeking representatives for the Implementation Advisory Committee, the various working groups and engaging various potential partners for future actions identified in the plan.
+Through the Draft Strategic Plan public consultation period, RiverConnect partners outreached to any potential stakeholders identified within actions of the plan, including communities, groups, committees, agencies and organisations, to seek their feedback and input through a survey.
+This process also involved seeking representatives for the Implementation Advisory Committee, the various working groups and engaging various potential partners for future actions identified in the plan.
 All feedback, along with partner strategic priorities and legislative requirements listed in Appendix 3, will be used to develop annual actions plans.
-Details of responses will be available in 'What You Said' on the RiverConnect website after the public consultation period.
+Details of responses will be available in the Conversation Report on the RiverConnect website after the public consultation period.